schoeberl/risc-v-lab/README.md

    * To avoid the need for caches for a single memory
  * You do not need to support unaligned memory access
    * This could be added by an exception and handled in an exception handler

+## Warning

+ * This is a new course
+ * There might be some rough edges
+ * You are the test group
+ * I will try to fix problems as fast as possible
+ * I will add more material as we go along

 ## Reading Material